ndnam0409/Sales-Reporting/README.md

 # Sales-Reporting
-A small project using Pandas library in Python
+A project using Pandas library in Python